 Obtaining these benefits does not guarantee payment of services and insurance companies often will give a generic disclaimer.
 A common disclaimer would be “coverage is not determined until the claim is processed.”
 Coverage is based on several factors: if the service and reason (diagnosis) is covered by your plan; deductibles and copays have been met; and whether a pre-existing condition applies or not.
 In some cases, more complicated requirements for insurance coverage for services rendered include: you must be infertile for a specific length of time before coverage begins or the cause is not due to a previous tubal ligation or you must be married for a specific length of time.
 Some companies go as far as deciding which medical tests or treatments must be completed before coverage begins, which may not be the treatment plan our physician recommends for you.

 Obtaining a referral (for managed care policies) for your initial visit is your responsibility.
 You also must ensure that you keep your referral up to date as insurance companies will not retro referrals.
 We will obtain follow up authorizations as your insurance company instructs us.
-Please be sure to always check out with one of the receptionists to touch base regarding insurance needs as well as paying copays and other balances as required.
+Please be sure to always check out with one of the front desk coordinators to touch base regarding insurance needs as well as paying copays and other balances as required.
 This will help cut down on the number of denial letters and higher patient costs.

 If you are a satellite patient, your referring physician needs to send us a full benefit review so we know whether your services are covered or not as we will not bill your insurance company for non-covered services.
+They are also responsible for obtain authorizations when required.

 If we do not participate with your insurance company, we expect payment in full at the time of your appointment.
 As a patient, we will provide you with the necessary information regarding services provided in order for you to file a claim directly to the insurance company for reimbursement.
 You must obtain the claim form from your insurance company.

-Services rendered have to be paid at time of service if we do not participate with your insurance company or you have exclusions to your plan.
+Services rendered have to be paid at time of service if we do not participate with your insurance company or if you have exclusions to your plan.
 We will not bill you.
 Also, any balances on your account will be due at the time of your next visit.

-There may be times when you have become a self pay or non-insurance coverage patient, but you come into the office with another non-fertility related complaint (i.e., pelvic pain, bleeding, etc) or your diagnosis has changed for other reasons (a cyst found on ultrasound during a treatment cycle).
+There may be times when you have become a self pay or non-insurance coverage patient, but you come into the office with another non-fertility related complaint (i.e., pelvic pain, bleeding, etc.) or your diagnosis has changed for other reasons (a cyst found on ultrasound during a treatment cycle).
 If this is the case, we will bill your insurance plan for these services.
 However, if you come back to resume fertility therapy and your diagnosis has reverted back to infertility; the front desk will no longer bill the insurance company.

 We want to help you overcome your fertility struggles with the least amount of stress possible, however we cannot code evaluation or treatment of infertility under alternative medical diagnosis codes as that is considered insurance fraud.